jssteinberg/some-makeup/src/routes/style/in-depth/index.md

 ---

 A default CSS has to start with perhaps **the** rule all elements need.
-More intuitively for human developers, it makes browsers include border-width and padding when calculating width and height.
-It's also very important for preventing horizontal overflow when applying styles.
+It's more intuitive for developers coding layouts, and it prevents overflowing content, by making browsers include border-width and padding when calculating width and height.

 ```css
 *, ::before, ::after {